zoneout215/asreview-makita-multiprocessing/bareMetal/README.md

 See [asreview/asreview-makita#templates](https://github.com/asreview/asreview-makita#templates) for template rules and formats.
 The template is described as: ARFI 'All Relevant, Fixed Irrelevant'.

+## Table of contents
+* `data` contains the information about the dataset used in the study
+* `output` contains the output of the simulations
+* `scripts` contains the scripts to run the simulations
+* `bare-metal-reproduction.ipynb` contains the example of run the simulations on bare CPUs.
+Here the resutls can be easily reproduced with this notebook
+* `jobs.sh` contains the commands to run the simulations
+* `parallel_run.sh` contains the commands to run the `jobs.sh` in parallel
+* `README.md` contains the description of the bareMetalproject

 ## Data

 The performance on the following datasets is evaluated: